ArminJo/Arduino-BlueDisplay/README.md

 - Easy mapping of UTF-8 characters like Ohm, Celsius etc..
 - Up to 115200 Baud using HC-05 modules.
 - Local display of received and sent commands for debug purposes.
-- Hex und ASCII output of received Bluetooth data at log level verbose.
+- Hex and ASCII output of received Bluetooth data at log level verbose.
 - Debug messages as toasts.

 ## Examples
-Before using the examples take care that the BT-module (e.g. the the HC-05 module) is connected to your Android device and is visible in the Bluetooth Settings.
+Before using the examples, take care that the BT-module (e.g. the the HC-05 module) is connected to your Android device and is visible in the Bluetooth Settings.

-All examples use the baudrate of 115200 which is **not** the factory setting of the HC-05 module.
-Please change the BT-Module settings e.g. by using the HC_05_Initialization.ino example **or** change the examples baudrate by acivating the line `#define HC_05_BAUD_RATE BAUD_9600` and deactivating `#define HC_05_BAUD_RATE BAUD_115200`.
-Not every example may run smooth with the reduced baudrate!
+All examples initially use the baudrate of 9600.
+Especially the SimpleTouchScreenDSO example will run smoother with a baudrate of 115200.<br/>
+For this, change the example baudrate by deactivating the line `#define HC_05_BAUD_RATE BAUD_9600` and activating `#define HC_05_BAUD_RATE BAUD_115200`.<br/>
+**AND** change the BT-Module baudrate e.g. by using the HC_05_Initialization.ino example.

 - HC_05_Initialization - Simple helper program to configure your HC-05 (or JDY-31) modules name and default baudrate.
 - BlueDisplayBlink - Simple example to check your installation.
 - BlueDisplayExample - More elaborated example to shoe more features of the BlueDisplay library.
 - RcCarControl - Example of controlling a RC-car by smartphone accelerometer sensor
 - **SimpleTouchScreenDSO** - 300 kSamples DSO without external hardware (except the HC-05 module).
 For AC input, only a capacitor and 4 resistors are needed.
 More information at [Arduino-Simple-DSO](https://github.com/ArminJo/Arduino-BlueDisplay/tree/master/examples/SimpleTouchScreenDSO)
 - US_Distance - Shows the distances measured by a HC-SR04 ultrasonic sensor.
 Can be used as a parking assistance.

 ## Extras
 The extras folder (in the Arduino IDE use "Sketch/Show Sketch Folder" (or Ctrl+K) and then in the libraries/BlueDisplay/extras directory) contains more schematics, breadboard layouts and pictures which may help you building the example projects.

 ## Hints